What is Azure Active Directory authentication?

 Azure AD helps to protect a user's identity and simplify their sign-in experience.
 Features like self-service password reset let users update or change their passwords using a web browser from any device.
 This feature is especially useful when the user has forgotten their password or their account is locked.
 Without waiting for a helpdesk or administrator to provide support, a user can unblock themselves and continue to work.

-Azure Multi-Factor Authentication lets users choose an additional form of authentication during sign-in, such as a phone call or mobile app notification.
+Azure AD Multi-Factor Authentication lets users choose an additional form of authentication during sign-in, such as a phone call or mobile app notification.
 This ability reduces the requirement for a single, fixed form of secondary authentication like a hardware token.
 If the user doesn't currently have one form of additional authentication, they can choose a different method and continue to work.